News

 Sound Director: Yoshikazu Iwanami

-Music: Yuugo Kanno
+Music: Yūgo Kanno

-Animation Production: David Production
+Animation Production: david production

 Part 4 of the manga is set 11 years after Part 3 in S City in M Prefecture of Japan, and the story follow the misadventures of Jōsuke Higashikata and his companions.